October Carnivore Challenge is OPEN

 Cons

-• Nutrient Deficiencies: Consuming low levels of carbohydrates may lead to deficiencies in essential nutrients found in fruits, vegetables, and whole grains, such as fibre, vitamins, and minerals.
+• Nutrient Deficiencies: Consuming low levels of carbohydrates may lead to deficiencies in essential nutrients found in fruits, vegetables, and whole grains, such as fiber, vitamins, and minerals.

 • Ketosis and Ketoacidosis Risk: The initial phase of the Atkins diet puts the body in a state of ketosis, where the body uses ketones to provide energy.
 Prolonged ketosis can lead to ketoacidosis, which is a dangerous condition.